-Childcare and Parent Services (CAPS)
+Childcare and Parenting Services (CAPS)

-Challenges of CAPS
+Challenges of CAPS Funding

 - The program is now restricted to 12 priority groups for new applicants and low income, hard working families will not be able to get help

-- Programs are at risk of losing enrollment and closing their doors
+- Programs are at risk of losing enrollment and closing their doors when CAPS funding is restricted or reduced

 - Families will be forced to quit working, seek unlicensed care or leave children at home